mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Bus Type Modification](@id BusTypeModificationManual)
-Depending on how the system is constructed, the types of buses that are initially set are checked and can be changed during the construction of the `ACPowerFlow` type.
+Depending on how the system is constructed, the types of buses that are initially set are checked and can be changed during the construction of the `AcPowerFlow` type.

 To explain the details, we consider a power system and assume that the Newton-Raphson method has been chosen:
 ```julia